donnybrilliant/terminal.sh/README.md

 GAMEPLAY:

-- hidden files and a tool to find them (.files?) ls -a?
+- hidden files and a tool to find them (.files?) ls -a? /root should be hidden so it shows (/)
 - another way to upgrade tools?

 STRUCTURE: